Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Background

 Addressing this gap early in development is critical.
 When requirements drive architectural decisions, quantifying complexity at the requirement level becomes essential to identify issues before costs escalate \cite{arena2008cost}.
 The earlier problematic requirements, circular dependencies, excessive coupling, and ambiguous specifications can be identified, the better positioned teams are to address them when design flexibility is still available and intervention costs are manageable.

-Prior work by some of the authors \cite{vierlboeck2025natural} demonstrated that spectral complexity metrics can be applied directly to requirements using Natural Language Processing.
-Rather than waiting for formal architecture development, this method extracts structural information from textual requirements by identifying three key layers: entities (components and actors mentioned), relationships (how requirements reference each other), and hierarchical organization (the decomposition structure) \cite{SysCon2022}.
-From these extracted layers, weighted adjacency matrices are constructed and spectral complexity measures computed—Graph Energy, Laplacian Energy, and entropy.
-Validation showed this approach achieves high precision in structural detection and effectively identifies problematic patterns like circular dependencies and complexity hotspots.
+Prior work by some of the authors \cite{vierlboeck2025natural} demonstrated that spectral complexity metrics could be applied directly to requirements using Natural Language Processing.
+Rather than waiting for formal architecture development, that method extracted structural information from textual requirements by identifying three key layers: entities (components and actors mentioned), relationships (how requirements reference each other), and hierarchical organization (the decomposition structure) \cite{SysCon2022}.
+From these extracted layers, weighted adjacency matrices were constructed and spectral complexity measures computed---Graph Energy, Laplacian Energy, and entropy.
+Validation showed this approach achieved high precision in structural detection and effectively identified problematic patterns like circular dependencies and complexity hotspots.

 Spectral complexity metrics present a promising avenue to bridge the gap between architectural and requirements complexity by: \begin{itemize} \item Capturing latent structural dependencies within requirements; \item Identifying clusters of interdependent requirements; \item Quantifying complexity beyond text-based heuristics, offering a rigorous mathematical framework for analyzing requirement interactions. \end{itemize}